sjbwylbs/SupportArticles-docs/support/windows-server/system-management-components/service-not-start-events-7000-7011-time-out-error.md

 >
 > - This workaround may resolve the problem where the service does not start.
 However, we recommend that you research this problem to determine whether it is a symptom of another problem.
 > - Increase the number carefully.
 We recommend you increase the number with a small amount at a time untill the service can start.
+## A windows service startup object configured error.

+In the process of developing a Windows service, if the Startup object is not configured with a Windows service instance, it may also cause an error.
+Set it to the correct Windows service implementation, and it can start normally.

 ## More Information